NathanPerrier/NathanPerrier/README.md

 ## Welcome to my GitHub profile!

-I'm a software developer, always eager to explore new technologies and contribute to innovative projects.
-With a keen interest in website development and machine learning, I'm on a journey to make a difference through code.
+I'm a software developer, always eager to explore new technologies, frameworks and languages.
+I have a keen interest in website development and machine learning, with my predominant coding language being Python.

 ### 🛠 Projects